ibm-cloud-docs/appid/ts_saml.md

 **How to fix it**

 If you receive error message 1, verify that your SAML configuration is set to expect an encrypted response.
-By default, {site.data.keyword.appid_short_notm}} does not expect the response to be encrypted.
+By default, {{site.data.keyword.appid_short_notm}} does not expect the response to be encrypted.
 To configure encryption, set the `encryptResponse` parameter to **true** by using [the API](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Identity%20Providers/mgmt.set_saml_idp).

 If you receive error message 2, ensure that your certificate is correct.
 You can obtain the signing certificate from the {{site.data.keyword.appid_short_notm}} metadata XML file.
 Be sure that you use the key with `<KeyDescriptor use="signing">`.
 Verify that your identity provider is configured to use `` as the signature signing algorithm.